Bradley-Stradling/Linux_Deb_Box/README.txt

 Unzip_and_Move.sh - Needs refactor.
 But will ideally unzip all files in a target directory and copy them a backup as the .zip still and unpack to the current working directory. (incomplete untested)

+Pcapng_to_pcap.sh - Lickity split script to convert pcapng to pcap.
+(incomplete untested)